Joolz Aer+ review

 Comfort and safety

-Any parent wants to know their offspring are two things when using a baby product: safe and comfortable.
+Any parent wants to know that their offspring are two things when using a baby product: safe and comfortable.

 The seat unit of the Joolz Aer+ is really generous in both width and height and would be ideal for taller babies.
 The harness is easy to adjust one-handed with a 5-point buckle so your youngster is safely strapped in.